JSRagman/ATxmega32E5/Definitions/README.md

 **These files are intended for reference only, and not to be included in any project.**

-## Take Heed
+## Illumination
-Great care was taken when creating these files.
-You should, however, keep in mind that I am but a mortal man.
+My intention, initially, was only to transcribe definitions into separate files so that the act of looking up a constant name would be easy (easier, anyway).

+But then I started correcting comments that were inconsistent, muddled, or, according to the datasheet, just plain wrong.
+As a result, some sections are heavily commented and many comments diverge markedly from the original .inf file.

+I would like you to keep two things in mind:
+1. I have not found it necessary to alter any constant values, only the comments that surround them, and
+2. Said alterations were to bring comments into line with the datasheet - not as a result of operational testing, and
+3. The datasheet itself was muddled more often than I would have guessed, and
+4. Additional clarity was needed, and
+5. There are never just two things.

 ## Confession
 As noted above, not all of the relevant constants have been transcribed here.
 I must admit that I included only those of which I was in need at the time.
 The omissions, therefore, may seem arbitrary.
 Indeed, they are.
 I shall do better in the future.
 And perhaps fill in the blanks.
 Look for updates.

+## Take Heed
+Great care was taken when creating these files.
+You should, however, keep in mind that I am but a mortal man.